 Rancho del Paradiso.
 Located along the south side of the Russian River, Rancho del Paradiso is a development on small lots platted in the 1930s.
-New development is constrained by restrictions on water system connections and the limited area for septic systems on the small lots adjacent to the Russian River estuary.
-The community is not highly visible from State Highway 116.
+New development is constrained by restrictions on water system connections and the limited area for septic systems on the small lots.
+The community is not highly visible from State Highway 1.
 Rancho del Paradiso does not have community specific design guidelines.

 Bridgehaven Resort.
 Bridgehaven Resort is located on the south bank of the Russian River near the junction of State Highways 1 and 116, and is visible from Vista Points on Highways 1 and 116 as well as from the Russian River estuary.
-The resort included summer cabins, a store and café, and a trailer park with permanent residents.
+The resort includes summer cabins, a store and café, and a trailer park with permanent residents.
 The campground is no longer in use, and the trailer park is not screened from view.
-Additional development is constrained by inadequate water supply, and close proximity to the Russian River, which limits septic system development.
-Future modifications to existing development should include design and landscaping improvements.
+Additional development is severely constrained by inadequate water supply, and future modifications to existing development should include design and landscaping improvements.

 Duncans Mills.
 Duncans Mills, a County Historic District, was a railroad depot and commercial center established in the 1880s.
 The western false front commercial buildings have been preserved, and several new buildings of similar design have been constructed to serve the community and visitors.
-Water is supplied by private wells and a small public system and existing development relies on septic systems for wastewater disposal.

 Commercial uses have been developed by private interests that continue to build in the old west theme.
 Duncans Mills does not have community specific design guidelines.

 Sereno Del Mar.
 Sereno Del Mar, platted between 1970 and 1972, is a residential subdivision north of Bodega Bay.
 More than one-half of the 173 lots have been developed.
-Water is supplied by the Sereno Del Mar Water Company, and all homes rely on septic systems for wastewater disposal.
 Homes are large on large lots and are generally one to one and one-half stories high due to a 16 foot height limitation.
 The Sereno del Mar design guidelines are included in the CC&Rs for the subdivision and are applied by the Sereno del Mar Design Review Committee.

 Carmet.
 Carmet is a residential subdivision of 60 lots developed in the late 1940s located south of and adjacent to Sereno Del Mar.
-Water is supplied by the Sereno Del Mar Water Company, and all homes rely on septic systems for wastewater disposal.
 Homes are generally one-story with flat gravel roofs and painted wood exteriors.
 Landscaping is suburban with lawns, flowers, and a few trees.
 New development should be compatible with existing homes as there is a distinct design unity to the subdivision.
 Carmet does not have community specific design guidelines.

 Salmon Creek.
 Salmon Creek is a compact subdivision developed in the 1920s and 1930s.
-New development is constrained by restrictions on water system connections and the limited area for septic systems on the small lots located on coastal dunes.
-Vacation home use still predominates, but many dwellings are occupied by full time residents.
+Although vacation home use still predominates, many of the dwellings house full time occupants.
 Homes generally have painted wood exteriors and gable roofs.
 Homes near the Salmon Creek lagoon are highly visible, and the design and scale of new development should be compatible with the existing character of the community as well as to the area's very sensitive natural features.
 Salmon Creek does not have community specific design guidelines.

 Valley Ford.
 Valley Ford received its name from the old Indian and Spanish ford across the Estero Americano.
 This small, historic community has evolved over the years and has no distinct architectural theme.
 Styles include Greek Revival, Queen Anne, Western Falsefront, Italianate, and bungalow.
 Many of the existing buildings date to the 1870s and 1880s.
-Water is supplied by the Valley Ford Water Association and all development relies on septic systems for wastewater disposal.
 Valley Ford does not have community specific design guidelines.